-A EUR 80 million loan to Izmir Metropolitan Municipality.
+A syndicated loan of EUR 105 million loan to Izmir Metropolitan Municipality.
 The proceeds will be used for the construction of the Fahrettin Altay-Narlidere metro line with a total length of 7.2 kilometers including underground stations and electromechanical works.

 The construction of a new metro line is part of city's extension of its urban rail network to meet increasing demand, providing an environmentally friendly alternative to private vehicles.

 The project's transition impacts will be derived from Green Economy Transition (GET).
 Metro development in Izmir represents a major investment in zero-emission transport at the local level, and as such is a strong contributor to piloting GET in the municipal sector.
 The project will serve as a demonstration case of GET applied to urban transport, particularly by promoting the sustainable cities concept.
 It will contribute to sustainable transport through providing an alternative solution to the use of buses, minibuses, taxis and private vehicles, significantly contributing to the reduction of air pollutants and GHG emissions.

 With a population of nearly 4.2 million, Izmir is the third largest metropolitan municipality in Turkey.
 The Fahrettin Altay-Narlidere Metro Line will be operated by the city's municipal public transport company, Izmir Metro A.i.

 Under an A/B loan structure of up to EUR 105.0 million to the city, including an anticipated B-Loan of up to EUR 25 million.

 The remainder of the project cost is expected to be financed by the other parallel lenders and the City's contributions from its budget.